‘POTUS Must Be Removed From Twitter,’ Says Beau Willimon

 “How low has President Obama gone to tap my phones during the very sacred election process.
 This is Nixon/Watergate.
 Bad (or sick) guy,” Trump tweeted from his personal account.

-Beau Willimon added that the presidency of America comes with a huge responsibility and Trump’s tweets have a “real and significant impact on the business of governance, world affairs and national security.”
+Beau Willimon added that the presidency of America comes with a huge responsibility, and Trump’s tweets have a “real and significant impact on the business of governance, world affairs and national security.”

 Willimon added that Donald Trump’s recent outburst against Barack Obama gives a bad impact on other foreign leaders.